Tinker Bell and the Legend of the NeverBeast

-Tinker Bell and the Legend of the NeverBeast is a 2015 American animated fantasy film directed by Steve Loter.
-It is the sixth installment in the Tinker Bell film series, based on the character Tinker Bell from J. M. Barrie's Peter and Wendy.
+Tinker Bell and the Legend of the NeverBeast is a 2014 American animated fantasy film directed by Steve Loter.
+It is the sixth installment in the Tinker Bell film series, based on the character Tinker Bell from J. M. Barrie's Peter Pan.
 This was the final feature film to be produced by Disneytoon Studios three years before its closure on June 28, 2018.
 It is also the last of the direct to video Disney follow-ups after a 21-year-long run.

 Mae Whitman, Lucy Liu, Raven-Symoné, Megan Hilty, Pamela Adlon, and Anjelica Huston reprise their roles of Tinker Bell, Silvermist, Iridessa, Rosetta, Vidia and Queen Clarion.
 Ginnifer Goodwin joins the cast, replacing Angela Bartys as the voice of Fawn in this film, Rosario Dawson joins the cast as new character Nyx.
 Singer Mel B also joins the cast as new character Fury in the British release while Danai Gurira voices her in the American release.

 Plot

-Fawn, a talented Animal fairy, frequently gets into trouble for harbouring dangerous creatures in Pixie Hollow, such as bats, snakes and, most recently, a baby hawk.
+Fawn, a talented animal fairy, frequently gets into trouble for harbouring dangerous creatures in Pixie Hollow, such as bats, snakes, and most recently, a baby hawk.
 She is advised by Queen Clarion to listen to her head, as well as her heart.
 While teaching bunnies how to hop, Fawn discovers a mysterious creature lying in a cave, which is apparently suffering from a thorn in one of his paws.
 Fawn tries to help the beast and discovers that it is not vicious.
 Over time, she forms a bond with the creature, whom she names Gruff, and notices he is building rock towers.

-Meanwhile, an ambitious scout fairy named Nyx investigates the situation, researching in the library to find out what she's up against.
+Meanwhile, an ambitious scout fairy named Nyx investigates the situation, researching in the library to find out what she is up against.
 Using some information gathered from several torn pages of an undisclosed animal book, she discovers that Gruff is actually the NeverBeast, a legendary creature that awakens once every millennium, when he will build and use rock towers to transform into a terrifying beast that could destroy Pixie Hollow.
 Fawn reassures her friends that Gruff is harmless, but they remain skeptical.
-Tinker Bell tells her that even if he isn't a threat, Pixie Hollow isn't safe for Gruff.
+Tinker Bell tells her that even if he is not a threat, Pixie Hollow is not safe for Gruff.

 One day, Gruff disappears and ominous green clouds start forming in the sky.
 Nyx and the scouts head out to capture Gruff.
 Realising he is building towers in each season of Pixie Hollow, Fawn searches Summer while Tinker Bell heads to Winter.
-Tink encounters Gruff, who is beginning to transform into the beast from Nyx's legend.
+Tinker Bell encounters Gruff, who is beginning to transform into the beast from Nyx's legend.
 She tries to encourage him to hide, but Gruff slaps her aside with his newly grown tail, knocking her unconscious.
-Fawn arrives and is shocked to find Tink.
-She watches in horror as Gruff sprouts a pair of huge wings, matching his horns and tail.
+Fawn arrives and is shocked to find Tinker Bell, while she watches in horror as Gruff sprouts a pair of horns.
 He disappears and Fawn rushes Tinker Bell home.